A-Momin/bookstore/notes_bookstore.md

         - By running makemigrations, you’re telling Django that you’ve made some changes to your models and that you’d like the changes to be stored as a migration.
         - makemigrations Create a file under `app_name/migrations/` with the database structure to create
     - `$ python manage.py migrate`

         - `migrate`: The migrate command takes all the migrations that haven’t been applied (Django tracks which ones are applied using a special table in your database called django_migrations) and runs them against your database - essentially, synchronizing the changes you made to your models with the schema in the database.
-    - Observations:
-        - `db.sqlite3` file is created in the base directory.

         - Data is migrated into the database.

 12. Create `Fixtures` and upload data into your app.